Backbone scaling limits for random walks on random critical trees: Finite versions of the SSBM and their link to the Brownian motion on the CRT

 Therefore, the process

-is a sum of independent random variables conditioned on having total sum equal to $n-L_n$ (By the convergence result above, we have that $L_n\sim n^{1/2}$ and therefore $n-L_n\sim n$.)
+is a sum of independent random variables (each of which is distributed as the cardinality of a critical Poisson-Galton-Watson tree) conditioned on having total sum equal to $n$.
 Moreover, by Lemma \ref{lem:assumptionhtforiic}, those random variables are in the domain of attraction of an $1/2$-stable law.
-Therefore, from the main theorem of \cite{liggett1968invariance}, we get that
+Therefore, from Theorem 4 of \cite{liggett1968invariance}, we get that